iotaledger/iota-wiki/docs/learn/about-iota/why-is-iota-feeless.md

 ---
 id: why-is-iota-feeless
 title: Why is IOTA Feeless?
 description: The unique feature of IOTA is the absence of any Fee's in the protocol.
 Here we explain how this is achieved.
 ---

 # Why IOTA is Feeless

-Most decentralized cryptocurrencies, including all of the best-known ones -- Bitcoin, Etherium, Dogecoin, and many others -- require that anyone making a transaction on the network pay a fee for the services provided.
+Most decentralized cryptocurrencies, including all of the best-known ones -- Bitcoin, Ethereum, Dogecoin, and many others -- require that anyone making a transaction on the network pay a fee for the services provided.
 This is not merely an add-on feature of those cryptocurrencies that can easily be removed.
 It is a fundamental aspect of how they are meant to work.

 IOTA was designed to require no fees for a transaction to be processed.
 In any transaction, the amount deducted from the sender's wallet is exactly the same as the amount added to the recipient's wallet.

 ## Blockchains